mirego/ember-chai-dom-helpers/README.md

 `ember-chai-dom-helpers` is © 2018 [Mirego](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
 See the [`LICENSE.md`](https://github.com/mirego/ember-chai-dom-helpers/blob/master/LICENSE.md) file.

+The cup logo is based on [this lovely icon by MHD AZMI DWIPRANATA](https://thenounproject.com/term/tea-cup/2158540), from The Noun Project.
+Used under a [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.

 ## About Mirego